Skip to main content

 The questionnaire trap

 The default approach relies on target-completed questionnaires and a limited number of stakeholder interviews.
-This has a structural flaw: the information is entirely self-reported.
-A target company under acquisition pressure has every incentive to present its security posture in the best possible light.
+This has a structural flaw: the information is entirely self-reported, and limited to what the target knows about itself.

 What external intelligence reveals

-A properly structured external assessment — conducted without any target access — can identify:
+A properly structured external assessment, conducted without any target access, can identify issues that self-reported questionnaires systematically miss:

 The access problem